OmarKhalil401/Serverless-Notification-Sending-Application/3-SNS/README.md

 ![Verify Phone Number](images/verify-phone-number.png ':size=800')

-All that remains is to enter the Verification code received by SMS:
+All that remains is to enter the verification code received by SMS:

 ![Verification Code](images/verification-code.png ':size=800')